hermitmaster/bookmark-manager/README.md

 * You have Tomcat 8 installed on your host/server
 * You have Java 8 installed on your host/server
 * You have MySQL 5.x running on your host/server
-* You have a MySQL user with sufficient priveleges to create a new database or you creaeted an empty schema called QUICK_ACCESS_BOOKMARK
+* You have a MySQL user with sufficient privileges to create a new database or you created an empty schema called QUICK_ACCESS_BOOKMARK

 ### Build From Source Instructions
 * Clone the project from https://github.com/MetroState-Cougars/QuickAccessBookmark.git